rhenryw/MiniVM/README.md

 3. The virtual machine will boot Damn Small Linux automatically
 4. Interact with the Linux desktop environment directly in your browser

+## 🌐 Internet Connectivity

+The virtual machine accesses the internet through your **client's internet connection**.
+Here's how it works:

+- **No separate network** - The VM doesn't have its own internet connection
+- **Browser-mediated access** - All network requests are routed through your host browser
+- **Client-side networking** - Uses your local machine's internet connection and network settings
+- **Proxy-like behavior** - The browser acts as a network proxy for the virtual machine
+- **Same IP address** - External websites will see your client machine's IP address
+- **Firewall considerations** - Respects your local firewall and network security settings

+### Network Limitations

+- Some network features may be limited compared to a native Linux installation
+- Advanced networking configurations may not be fully supported
+- Performance depends on your client's internet speed and latency

 ## 🌍 Deployment

 This project can be deployed on any static hosting provider: